AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 To enhance communication security, Agora uses tokens to authenticate users before they access the Agora service, such as joining an RTC channel.

-This article describes how to generate a token and use it for authentication in your client app when a user tries to access the Agora service.
+This document shows you how to create a token server and a client app.
+The client app retrieves a token from the token server.
+This token authenticates the current user when the user accesses the Agora service.

 ## Understand the tech